-Registration is the process where you select or are enrolled in the course or courses required to complete your program of study at Lethbridge College.
+Registration is the process by which you select or are enrolled in the course or courses required to complete your program of study at Lethbridge College.
 Registration occurs after confirmation of the Offer of Admission.

-Information regarding registration will be e-mailed to you.
-You are encouraged to monitor your College e-mail account for possible updates.
-You are encouraged to review your Program Evaluation through WebAdvisor to track your program completion requirements.
+Information regarding registration will be e-mailed to your Lethbridge College email.
+You are encouraged to monitor your College e-mail account for possible updates and to review your Program Evaluation through Self Service to track your program completion requirements.